HakeemOS/BinarytoBCD/README.md

 Simple Binary to BCD

-Takes 8 bit binary number and converts it to BCD.
+Takes 8 bit binary number as input using switches and converts it to BCD.
 BCD is used to display the 8 bit number  on 3 of the 4 seven segment displays

 Main modules include: